-There are no planned significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any significant changes to this activity and its authorizations.

 ACTIVITY 2010-2: EXCLUDING ASSET INCOME FROM INCOME CALCULATIONS FOR FAMILIES WITH ASSETS UNDER \$50,000

 SCCHA no longer calculates income received from family assets under \$50,000.
 Since implementation in FY2010, SCCHA has reduced administrative costs through this activity.
 SCCHA continues to save costs of staff time previously spent on this task.